developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 **OPCC Check Digit -** Select to check the integrity of all Interleaved 2of5 symbols to verify the data complies with the Optical Product Code Council (OPCC) check digit algorithm.

 **Report Check Digit -** Transmit Interleaved 2of5 data with or without the check digit.
-A check in the checkbox sends I2of5 data with check digit.
+A check in the checkbox sends Interleaved 2of5 data with check digit.

 **Convert ITF-14 To EAN13 -** Convert 14-character Interleaved 2of5 barcodes to EAN-13, and transmit as EAN-13.
 The Interleaved 2of5 barcode must be enabled and must have a leading zero and a valid EAN-13 check digit.